The 10 Podcast Statistics Every Marketer Should Know

 Subscribe to our industry digest newsletter: the latest authoritative marketing news, trends, and stats on influencer marketing and related industries

-The Top 10 Podcast Statistics: Demographics, Audience, & Growth
+Podcast Statistics: 10 Podcast Stats Including Demographics, Audience, & Growth

 Podcasting, while not new to the world of media, is experiencing industry disruption with the widespread adoption of mobile devices and on-demand content streaming services.
 Podcasts engage with consumers in a way that other mediums are unable to and advertisers will be hard-pressed to find another form of media that will occupy consumers’ lives in the same way.